Easter Island Moai Statues, Rano Raraku, Rano Kau & Orongo – Itinerary 3 Days

 Crime rate Chile/your country

-Their daughter, living in the house next-door, has given us useful advice on Easter Island and suggested an appropriate itinerary to get to the various moai statues, both considering daylight angles and anticipated tourist groups.
-Leaving Hanga Roa, we drive past the, at this time of the day, absolutely empty airport.
+Their daughter, living in the house next door, has advised on Easter Island and suggested an appropriate itinerary to get to the various moai statues, considering daylight angles and anticipated tourist groups.
+Leaving Hanga Roa, we drive past an empty airport.
 There is only one flight between Easter Island and Santiago de Chile in each direction every day.
 Catching the narrow, winding road towards the top of the impressive, extinct volcano, Rano Kau, we are full of expectations on our way to the southernmost point of the island.

-Rano Kau was together with the the rest of the island the result of volcanic activity and eruptions.
+Rano Kau was, together with the rest of the island, the result of volcanic activity and eruptions.
 The oldest eruptions date to about 3 million years ago!
-Today Rano Kau features, as one of only three of the extinct volcanos, a fresh water crater lake at the interior bottom.
+Today, Rano Kau features, as one of only three extinct volcanos, a freshwater crater lake at the interior bottom.

-We follow the narrow path on the rim of Rano Kau to the left, and the steep, rocky coast falling over 300 m (1000 ft) on the other side.
-The view is absolutely magnificent.
+We follow the narrow path on the rim of Rano Kau to the left and the steep, rocky coast falling over 300 m (1000 ft) on the other side.
+The view is magnificent.
 Gazing down into the water-filled crater basin is a breathtaking sight.
-The fresh water lagoon of Rano Kau is huge and picturesque with totora reeds growing on the surface forming small islands.
+The freshwater lagoon of Rano Kau is picturesque, with totora reeds growing on the surface, forming small islands.
 It is similar to the floating reed islands on the Lake Titicaca in Peru – but here they are just small-scale and not inhabited!

 The Rano Kau crater lake, located around 200 m or 650 ft from the edge, is estimated to be about 10 m or slightly more than 30 ft deep.
-The lagoon has been born from rain water, accumulated throughout the years.
-For many years it has been one of the main fresh water resources on the island.
-The protected slopes inside the crater Rano Kau provided excellent opportunities to grow a variety of fruits and vegetables.
-Among others the volcano has been used to grow avocados, fig trees, guavas and bananas!
+The lagoon was born from rainwater accumulated throughout the years.
+For many years, it has been one of the primary freshwater resources on the island.
+The protected slopes inside the crater Rano Kau provided excellent opportunities to grow a diversity of fruits and vegetables.
+Among others, the volcano has been used to grow avocados, fig-trees, guavas, and bananas!

-For several hundred years Easter Island featured a thriving culture with the erection of gigantic moai statues.
-Towards the end of the 1500’s, the moai carving era was replaced by the Birdman Cult era.
-The old moai carving lifestyle ended up taking too many of the limited natural resources on the island, and maybe along with tribal wars (however, this is questionable according to recent theories), the previously so flourishing culture slowly came to an end.
+Easter Island featured a thriving culture with the erection of gigantic moai statues for several hundred years.
+The moai carving era was replaced by the Birdman Cult era towards the end of the 1500s.
+The old moai carving lifestyle ended up taking too many of the limited natural resources on the island, and maybe, along with tribal wars (however, this is questionable according to recent theories), the previously flourishing culture slowly came to an end.
 Instead, a new culture sprang into life: the Birdman Cult was born.

-Continuing along the path, we arrive at the remains of the old, ceremonial village, Orongo.
-It is located at the narrowest part of the ridge where the rocks abruptly fall towards the sea on one side, and the deep crater basin is revealed on the other.
+Continuing along the path, we arrive at the remains of the old ceremonial village, Orongo.
+At the narrowest part of the ridge, the rocks abruptly fall towards the sea on one side, and the deep crater basin appears on the other.

 Orongo at the top of Rano Kau

-Orongo is the old cult village where the Birdman competition annually took place in order to find the king for the next 12 months.
-The Birdman Cult era replaced the former moai carving era and new rituals arose.
+Orongo is the old cult village where the Birdman competition annually took place to find the king for the next 12 months.
+The Birdman Cult era replaced the moai carving era, and new rituals arose.
 The competitors would have to climb down the steep rocks, swim out to the Moto Nui islet just off the coast, find a freshly laid egg from a manutara bird, swim back and climb the rocks again with the unbroken egg.
-Often participants died from falling down the rocks or by being taken by the numerous sharks in the ocean.
+Often, participants died from falling down the rocks or being taken by the numerous sharks in the ocean.
 The winner obtained the prestigious title of king.
-The last known Birdman competition took place as late as in 1888.
+The last known Birdman competition took place as late as 1888.

 The Orongo houses were built of solid stone – a suitable material to resist the occasional strong winds the houses were exposed to on the brink of the volcano.
-This is opposed to the material used to carve the earlier Easter Island moai statues.
-They were carved from volcanic, porous lightweight rock from the compacted volcanic ash – and were therefore much lighter.
-The first of the 54 houses were initiated around 1400 AD.
+That was opposed to the material used to carve the earlier Easter Island moai statues.
+They were carved from volcanic, porous lightweight rock from the compacted volcanic ash – and were, therefore, much lighter.
+The first of the 54 houses was initiated around 1400 AD.

 ‘Easter Island Moai Statues, Rano Raraku, Rano Kau & Orongo – Itinerary’

 When walking past the village, we get a chance to peep into one of the houses.
-They are oval with just one opening for the light to enter.
-In general you would need to crawl or creep to get inside, and once inside you probably could not stand upright.
-We have to admit that they don’t look that appealing to stay in!
+They are oval, with just one opening for the light to enter.
+In general, you would need to crawl or creep to get inside, and once inside, you probably could not stand upright.
+We must admit that they don’t look that appealing to stay in!
 And even then, the Birdman Cult people made beautiful paintings on the inner walls, just like in the secret caves around the island.
 The paintings depict the Birdman ceremony as well as the god Make-Make.

-A large number of petroglyphs (about 1,700) are also located around Orongo, showing motifs like the manutara bird and other seabirds, fish as well as Make-Make.
-The Orongo village was inhabited only during the days of the Birdman ceremony which took place during the month of September.
+A large number of petroglyphs (about 1,700) are also located around Orongo, showing motifs like the manutara bird and other seabirds, fish, and Make-Make.
+The Orongo village was inhabited only during the days of the Birdman ceremony, which took place in September.
 One single moai statue of basalt rock has been found inside one of the houses, linking the ancient moai era to the Birdman Cult.

 Oval houses at Orongo, Rano Kau

-15 minutes later we find ourselves at the entrance of the Rano Raraku quarry.
+Fifteen minutes later, we find ourselves at the entrance of the Rano Raraku quarry.
 The short ride is like a time portal allowing us to travel hundreds of years back in time from the Orongo period to the moai carving period.

-We are now wandering around in a nearly thousand year-old and at that time probably the most important workplace on the island.
-This is where the extraordinary Easter Island moai statues were created by the industrious island settlers and their immediate descendants in the years to come.
+We are now wandering around in a nearly thousand-year-old and, at that time, probably the most important workplace on the island.
+Here, the extraordinary Easter Island moai statues were created by the industrious island settlers and their immediate descendants in the following years.

-Overwhelmed by the size and the number of moai on the archaeological site, we study as many of the giants as we can more closely on our way through the area.
-Rano Raraku is the unique place to learn about the carving process since you can watch all stages of the moai figures here.
-Right next to the solid, volcanic rocks we see an example of a moai in process.
-First the front side was carved except the eye sockets.
-Then the back was chiseled to release the statue from the rock.
-It is kind of absurd to see how the monolithic human-like structures lie or stand in all thinkable angles down the slopes of the volcano.
+Overwhelmed by the size and the number of moai on the archaeological site, we study as many giants as we can more closely on our way through the area.
+Rano Raraku is a unique place to learn about the carving process since you can watch all stages of the moai figures here.
+Right next to the solid, volcanic rocks, we see an example of a moai in process.
+First, the front side was carved except for the eye sockets.
+Then, the back was chiselled to release the statue from the rock.
+It is absurd to see how the monolithic human-like structures lie or stand in all thinkable angles down the slopes of the volcano.
 We are deeply impressed!

-After spending some time in company with the massive, immobile residents of Rano Raraku, we notice a few tourist groups beginning to appear at the site.
-Suddenly and unexpectedly we nearly bump into our hosts’ daughter!
+After spending some time with the massive, immobile residents of Rano Raraku, we notice a few tourist groups beginning to appear at the site.
+Suddenly and unexpectedly, we nearly bump into our hosts’ daughter!
 She obviously works as a tour guide!
 That is why she yesterday could give us such detailed information on how to do our tour around the island.
 That is what SHE does every day!
-Not astonishingly, since nearly everyone on the island is occupied within tourism!
+Not astonishingly, since nearly everyone on the island works with tourism!

 Nearly all the Easter Island moai statues were carved from volcanic rock at the Rano Raraku quarry.
 The rare obsidian from some of the volcanos on the island was used to produce the necessary tools.
-Once completed, the moai were in some way transported to their final locations which were in general along the coast, always with their backs to the ocean, overlooking and protecting the Rapa Nui people.
-Only the coral eyes were not carved and added until the very last moment when the figures were raised.
+Once completed, the moai were in some way transported to their final locations, in general along the coast and, always, with their backs to the ocean, overlooking and protecting the Rapa Nui people.
+Only the coral eyes were not carved and added until the last moment when the figures were raised.

 Rano Raraku is the birthplace of the Easter Island moai statues

-It is believed that the volcanic faces represent the spirit of their ancestors.
-During the moai era there was a development in style of the torsos and faces.
-The sculptures became taller and taller, as well as the facial traits became more and more stylised.
+The volcanic faces represent the spirit of their ancestors.
+During the moai era, there was a development in the style of the torsos and faces.
+The sculptures became taller and taller, and the facial traits became more and more stylised.

-Throughout the years there have been a number of theories how the heavy stone structures were transported miles across the island.
+Throughout the years, there have been several theories on how the heavy stone structures were transported miles across the island.
 According to the Rapa Nui people and the legend, they WALKED!
-For mange years this was not really believed by anyone else.
+For many years, this was not really believed by anyone else.

 The Norwegian anthropologist and explorer Thor Heyerdahl considerably contributed to the research and investigations on the ancient Rapa Nui culture and its impressive stone sculptures.
 He came twice, in 1955-56 and 1986-88, to the island on expeditions and helped reveal the torsos of the giants and clarify how the enormous statues could have been moved around.